Architecture of Mesopotamia

 The study of ancient Mesopotamian architecture is based on available archaeological evidence, pictorial representation of buildings, and texts on building practices.
 According to Archibald Sayce, the primitive pictographs of the Uruk period era suggest that "Stone was scarce, but was already cut into blocks and seals.
-Brick was the ordinary building material, and with it cities, forts, temples and houses were constructed.
+Brick was the ordinary building material, and with it cities, forts, temples, and houses were constructed.
 The city was provided with towers and stood on an artificial platform; the house also had a tower-like appearance.
-It was provided with a door which turned on a hinge, and could be opened with a sort of key; the city gate was on a larger scale, and seems to have been double. ...
+It was provided with a door which turned on a hinge, and could be opened with a sort of key; the city gate was on a larger scale, and seemed to have been double. ...
 Demons were feared who had wings like a bird, and the foundation stones – or rather bricks – of a house were consecrated by certain objects that were deposited under them."

 Scholarly literature usually concentrates on the architecture of temples, palaces, city walls and gates, and other monumental buildings, but occasionally one finds works on residential architecture as well.
 Archaeological surface surveys also allowed for the study of urban form in early Mesopotamian cities.